Inference acceleration of T5 for large batch size / long sequence length / > large models¶

 - element-wise operations which require little computation (

-, etc.) - copy pasting tensors
+add,mul,div, etc.) - copy pasting tensors

-with little transformation in between (transpose
+GPU<->GPUwith little transformation in between (transpose,concat,cast, etc.)

-(the GPU profiler from Nvidia): the GPU is under utilized.
+It matches the information provided by both nvidia-smi and Nvidia Nsight (the GPU profiler from Nvidia): the GPU is under utilized.

-which will perform aggressive kernel fusion, reducing time spent on memory bounded operations, should be a good fit for autoregressive models.
+That's why we think that a tool like TensorRT which will perform aggressive kernel fusion, reducing time spent on memory bounded operations, should be a good fit for autoregressive models.

 there is a nice opportunity to increase the speedup by reducing the number of casting operations.
 We keep this work for the future.